Education for Democratic Citizenship and Well-Being (EDC-WB) - Completed

 Implementation Method and Timeline

-To successfully implement this educational programme, multiple workshops and meetings with strong participation from Ukrainian key stakeholders are conducted.
-These meetings are followed by weekly digital meetings to ensure continuous exchange within the project team.
+To successfully implement this educational programme, multiple workshops and meetings with strong participation from Ukrainian key stakeholders were conducted.

 September, 2024: Project-Meeting 1 – Poland